JoacimLord/The-Luna-Framework/README.md

 # Camera (Controls & 'Follow')

-The application always renderers the sprites using a basic orthographic camera (flat for 2D).
+The application always renderers the sprites using a basic orthographic camera.
 The camera can be controlled with the Arrow-keys (customizable keys will come later on).
 It's also possible to set the camera to follow a specific Transform (Anchor).
 A little confusing but it's the same thing!
+Reach it from the Application object.

 ```cpp